 Pre-production is where you make the decisions that shape your video.
 Live-action or animation?
 Long and detailed, or short and sweet?
 Colour, or black and white?
 Actually, don't go black and white; it's a bit French New Wave.

 If you’re happy with the results, then we’ll then move on to storyboarding.
-A storyboard is a collection of still drawings (like the one on the right there) illustrating the visual feel and narrative of your video.
+A storyboard is a collection of still drawings (like the one here) illustrating the visual feel and narrative of your video.

 Obviously, production plays out differently depending on whether you opt for a live-action video or an animation.